lauramcastro/RRPC/README.md

 for research purposes, I am interested in testing REST APIs, and I would like to see alternative examples that do not fall in either of the categories above.
 Thus, if you know of any examples, please point me to them!

+Build and run RRPC
+==

+To build this code, run the following command:

+erlc -o ./ebin ./src/*.erl

+To run the program, first start Erlang like this:

+erl -pa ./ebin

+Then, run the following in the Erlang shell:

+1> application:start(rrpc).